canonical/lxd/specs/lxd-ssl-authentication.md

 any backward compatibility to broken protocol or ciphers.

 Both the client and the server will generate a keypair the first time they're launched.
-The server will use that for all connections to the https+lxd socket and the client will use its certificate as a client certificate for any client-server communication.
+The server will use that for all https connections to the lxd socket and the client will use its certificate as a client certificate for any client-server communication.

 # Adding a remote with a default setup